top of page

 The noun 'literati' has its roots in Latin and Italian.
 It is derived from the Latin word 'litteratus,' which originally referred to a learned or educated person.
 This Latin term was later adopted into Italian as 'litterato,' where it retained a similar meaning.
 Over time, as the Renaissance period unfolded, the term became associated with individuals who were highly educated and well-versed in literature, the arts, and the humanities.
 In English, 'literati' was borrowed directly from Italian and used to describe a select group of people who are distinguished by their extensive knowledge of literature and the arts.
 Therefore, the etymology of 'literati' reflects its historical connection to erudition and expertise in matters related to literature and culture.

-Quiz: Find the meaning of the noun literati:
+Find the correct meaning of the noun literati:

 Try Again!